top of page

 Kohlrabi salad

-Kohlrabi is not a common vegetable to find in a salad.
-The tender and baby kohlrabi are in fact sweet and have a subtle flavor that is wonderful.
-This is a great spring recipe when the kohlrabi are tender, juicy and sweet.
-I love the combination of flavors in this salad.
-The yogurt and marscapone cheese add a creamy texture to the salad, while the sumac and/or chili flakes add a pop of flavor.
+Kohlrabi is not a common vegetable in a salad.
+The tender and baby kohlrabi are sweet and have a wonderfully subtle flavour.
+This is a great spring recipe when the kohlrabi are tender, juicy, and sweet.
+I love the combination of flavours in this salad.
+The yoghurt and mascarpone cheese add a creamy texture to the salad, while the sumac and/or chilli flakes add a pop of flavour.

 3-4 small baby kohlrabi.